gustfrontar/wrfutil_hydra/wrfutilV3.1/README.md

 To create a experiment use the scripts located in  /wrfutilv$VERSION/bin/

-createExpASIM.sh $EXP_NAME -> creates a data assimilation experiment
+createExpASIM.sh $CONF_TEMPLATE $EXP_PATH -> creates a data assimilation experiment
-createExpFCST.sh $EXP_NAME -> creates a forecast experiment
+createExpFCST.sh $CONF_TEMPLATE $EXP_PATH -> creates a forecast experiment

-$EXP_NAME is the experiment name.
-Note that a folder named $EXP_NAME should exist in /wrfutil$VERSION/conf/ containing all the configuration files described above.
+$EXP_PATH is the absolute PATH where your experiment will be created (e.g. /home/user/my_experiments/my_experiment_name/).

-Also $EXP_NAME should be consistent with the value of the variable $EXP_NAME in the corresponding config.env file.
+This PATH will be "stored" in the file /conf/config.env within your experiment path.

-When running the experiment creation scripts a new folder will be created at the location indicated by the variable BASEDIR in the config.env file.
+$CONF_TEMPLATE should be the name of one of the folders under /wrfutil$VERSION/conf/ you can create as many configuration templates as you whish, or you can use the ones provided in this repository.

-A copy of the bash scripts and the tar files will be done so all the required information will be copyed to the new folder.
-The only data that is not copied to the experiment folder is the GFS boundary conditions data and the WRF static geographycal data (mainly because of their size).
+Once th folder $EXP_PATH is created, a copy of the bash scripts and the tar files will be done so all the required information will be copyed to the new folder.
+The only data that is not copied to the experiment folder is the GFS/WRF boundary conditions data and the WRF static geographycal data (mainly because of their size).